 …and it can be hard on the baby too.

 Personally, Teething Time was consistently one of the hardest parenting stages for me.
 The lack of sleep.
 The feelings of helplessness.
 The trying-everything-but-nothing’s-working.
-Has it been that way for you?

 - Everything a New Mama Warrior Needs to Know about Baby Care